hortonworks/cloudbreak-openstack-ansible/README.md

-# OpenStack Juno Ansible playbooks
+# OpenStack Kilo Ansible playbooks

 Launching it in Vagrant is as simple as:
 ```
-vagrant plugin install vagrant-cachier
 cd vagrant/openstack-multi
 vagrant up
 ```

 # Horizon
-You can login to Horizon on [http://10.0.0.11/horizon/](http://10.0.0.11/horizon/)
+You can login to Horizon on [http://10.0.0.11/dashboard/](http://10.0.0.11/dashboard/)
 - user: admin
 - pass: Openstack01